kcac80/GithubKC-Demo-2023/readme.md

 ECHO is on.
-My name is Kristie Chong and I have 3 kids
+My name is Kristie Chong and I have 3 kids.